Ulyanov-programmer/multitool/README.md

   * Download images, including vectors, from the layout and add them to the img folder.
 Do not be lazy to create additional folders in it for easy navigation.

-  * Add fonts to **fonts** folder in **.ttf** format.
+  * Add fonts to **fonts** folder.
 They will be automatically included in the fonts.sass file and in the main stylesheet - style.sass.
-    * If .otf files are available to you, you can convert them to .ttf by adding them to the fonts folder and entering the command ``gulp otfTottf``
-    > Be careful, the font file must be empty before writing, even without indentation.
+    > Be careful, the font file must not contain any characters before writing.
     ___
   * Add icon fonts if needed.
     * The stylesheet file, remade under .sass, add to the sass folder with an arbitrary name.
 Next, connect it to the main stylesheet - style.sass via
-    ``@import "yourIconFontsStylesName"``
+    ``@import "yourIconFontStyleFile"``
     * Add icon font files to the fonts folder.
     ___